 The introduction of the solar array to our farming operation has provided our family with the supplemental support needed to weather the uncertainties of seasonal yields and ensure the financial stability of our farm.
 It is not just a short term fix, but a sustainable alternative that has provided our family with the knowledge and peace of mind that the legacy we leave to our children is not one of financial burden, but is instead the return to the simpler life.

 The Dibrell Farm produces approximately 10,048 MWh of electricity a year, which is the same amount of energy used by 750 average homes in North Carolina.

 Construction took a short 14 weeks, beginning in January 2013 and finishing in April.

-Over $250,000 in direct expenditures in Caswell County for wages, lodging and supplies.
-Increase in the property tax base of Caswell County of approximately $12 million with no requirement for additional school, sewers roads, or other county services.
+Over $250,000 in direct expenditures in Rockingham County for wages, lodging and supplies.
+Increase in the property tax base of Rockingham County of approximately $12 million with no requirement for additional school, sewers roads, or other county services.

 No emission, no noise, no traffic associated with the operation of the solar farm.
 Each year, the solar farm will offset approximately 4224 tons of CO2 which is the same as reducing automobile travel by 8 million miles.